-- 1. giving great weight to conserving designated heritage assets; and - preserving or enhancing the character or appearance of the Sutton Conservation Area, having regard to the significant contribution that farmhouses, barns and other agricultural buildings make to its special interest; and - 3. balancing the scale of any harm or loss against the significance of non-designated heritage assets, including Sutton Court unregistered park and garden, archaeological sites, and buildings of local interest; and - 4. ensuring that proposals for the redevelopment, alteration or extension of historic farmsteads and agricultural buildings are sensitive to their distinctive character, materials and form. - 5.17 The Neighbourhood Area has a wealth of designated heritage assets: - Four scheduled ancient monuments, comprising Sutton Walls; deserted medieval village Sutton St. Michael; the Wergins Stone; and Freen's Court magnate residence, moat and fishponds Sutton St. Michael. - 37 listed buildings, mainly in the historic core of the village around St. Nicholas' Church and to the west, along the Marden Road to St. Michael's.
-The two churches are listed Grade II.
+- 1. giving great weight to conserving designated heritage assets; and - 2. preserving or enhancing the character or appearance of the Sutton Conservation Area, having regard to the significant contribution that farmhouses, barns and other agricultural buildings make to its special interest; and - balancing the scale of any harm or loss against the significance of non-designated heritage assets, including Sutton Court unregistered park and garden, archaeological sites, and buildings of local interest; and - 4. requiring development proposals to be accompanied by Heritage Impact Assessments where the significance of heritage assets may be affected.
+Where proposals may affect archaeological interests, an appropriate desk-based assessment and where necessary a field evaluation should be provided; and - ensuring that proposals for the redevelopment, alteration or extension of historic farmsteads and agricultural buildings are sensitive to their distinctive character, materials and form.

+5.17 The Neighbourhood Area has a wealth of designated heritage assets:

+- Four scheduled ancient monuments, comprising Sutton Walls; deserted medieval village Sutton St. Michael; the Wergins Stone; and Freen's Court magnate residence, moat and fishponds Sutton St. Michael. - 37 listed buildings, mainly in the historic core of the village around St. Nicholas' Church and to the west, along the Marden Road to St. Michael's.
+The two churches are listed Grade II\.
 The remainder of the listed buildings are Grade II and include farmhouses, cottages, a range of agricultural buildings, and structures such as gates, milestone, and churchyard cross. - The Sutton Conservation Area, designated in 1978 and whose special interest is described in an Appraisal undertaken by Herefordshire Council in 2006.
-This highlights the rural and agricultural character of the Conservation Area and the contribution made to this character by a significant number of farm buildings within it. - 5.18 Non-designated heritage assets comprise an unregistered park and garden at Sutton Court, archaeological sites listed on the Herefordshire Historic Environment Record, and the following buildings of local interest identified by the Conservation Area Appraisal: - The Talbot's - Upper House Farmhouse - Bank House - The Golden Cross Inn
+This highlights the rural and agricultural character of the Conservation Area and the contribution made to this character by a significant number of farm buildings within it.